Assistant Referee Signals- The Complete Guide

 When there is a signal to be made, the assistant has to stop running, turn and face the referee, make eye contact, and then raise the flag on purpose but not in a silly way so that it gets the attention of the main referee.

 However, if that can not happen, then the assistant’s other hand has to be used for the signal that is to come next.
-The assistant should then change the flag to his/her opposite hand and have the flag down below their waist.
+The assistant should then change the flag to their opposite hand and have the flag down below their waist.

 If circumstances change and the other hand must be used for the next signal, the assistant referee should move his flag to the opposite hand below the waist.